I am one of those who clamour for more media coverage on local football.

 With high hopes pinned on them, some massive publicity campaign went underway and you guessed it - the dismay outcome.

-- Yes, the local football must be given its fair share of coverage on the mainstream media.
+- Yes, local football must be given its fair share of coverage in the mainstream media.

 - But the thing is we shouldn't see the undesired outcome made their unwelcome presence when things spin out of control.

-- We ought to be objective and not finger-pointing around when things go haywire, which the media should play a role in educate the public about.
+- We ought to be objective and not finger-pointing around when things go haywire, which the media should play a role in educating the public about.

 Was on board the same train with Shi Jia Yi and J Surachai that day after the awards night.